Searles High School (Great Barrington, Massachusetts): Remodeling controversy

 The conversion of the historic 1898 Queen Anne school building into a boutique hotel provoked intense controversy in the town.
 In spite of the project's approval by the town's Historic Commission, strong community sentiment favors preservation of one of the town's landmark structures.
 The hotel proposal involves maintaining some internal structural elements, but models depict a fully transformed contemporary facade with no trace of the admired original Queen Anne design.
 A “Save the Searles School” effort has been undertaken to stop the project.
+After delays caused by the COVID-19 pandemic in Massachusetts and a fire in the vacant building in 2022, the project moved forward in March 2024 with the demolition of the former school gymnasium and other annex buildings on the property.